Understanding Fashion and Apparel Supply Chain Operations

 From a designer's sketchpad to a customer's wardrobe, the fashion supply chain is made up of multiple stages, each critical to the entire process.
 Here are the key stages:

-1. Design and development
+1. Design and Product Development

 It is the creative stage where fashion companies ideate new product lines.
 Designers translate trend analyses and customer data into sketches, prototypes, and samples.
 Collaborations between designers, merchandisers, and sourcing teams are crucial to align creativity with feasibility.